resbaz/nectar-cloud-lessons/Lessons/Lesson_I/Lesson_I.md

 time.

 So here’s a question.
 You have a virtual machine running.
 It makes all kinds of changes to its hard drives.
 Which are simply files on the host server.
-What happens to those changes when you shut your virtual computer down?
+What happens to those changes when you terminate your virtual computer?

 -- *Slide* --